un1k0n/reGeorg/README.md

 reGeorg
 =========

+This forked version includes custom cookies and authorization credentials in case the remote files are hosted in authenticated directories.

 ```                    _____
   _____   ______  __|___  |__  ______  _____  _____   ______
  |     | |   ___||   ___|    ||   ___|/     \|     | |   ___|